StatistikStadtZuerich/sszvis/docs/static/style-guide/colors.md

 ## Sequential

-Sequential sales are used to compare values.
+Sequential scales are used to compare values.
 These scales are designed to have the same brightness for the same input value.

 #### `sszvis.scaleSeqBlu()`